NathanOliveiraJF/NathanOliveiraJF/README.md

 I'm Nathan, a student of systems analysis and development 🍲🥡

-I have a passion for code, i am continuously studying 💻.
+I have a passion for code.

+i am continuously studying 💻.

 I like challenges and generate solutions.